Contact: nduca, ernstm

 Lets break down this command a bit:

-tools/perf is where we keep our GPU benchmarks.
+tools/perf is where we keep our rendering benchmarks.
 It contains benchmarks, which are written in Python.

-run_measurement is the script we use to run a benchmark across a list of pages
+run_measurement is the script we use to run a measurement across a page set

 --browser=system - the stable chrome install on your system

-release - chromium from out/Debug etc, if it was found
+release - chromium from out/Debug or out/Release, if it was found

 --browser=content-shell-debug - a content shell build found in out/Debug

 --browser=android-chrome - chrome detected on an attached android device via adb